kayceesrk/quick-shell/README.md

 - Click on `Run workflow` button
 - Check logs for access url

+NOTE: If you see a blank shell, press `q` key.

 # Runners
 | Runner | Operating System | Architecture |
 | - | - | - |